 PROCEEDINGS OF THE ROYAL SOCIETY OF QUEENSLAND

 The Society invites authors to publish their research, reviews or opinion pieces in our journal.
-Abstracts of completed dissertations, from degrees of whatever level, will be published if their content is relevant.
+Abstracts of completed dissertations, from degrees of whatever level, will be published if content is relevant.
 Below are links to a Guide to Authors, ethics statements and a style sheet for Endnote bibliographic software.

 Researchers who would like assistance from an experienced scientist or editor in preparing a draft article for publication are invited to contact the Society.